Ankle

 Evidence Behind Injections on the Elbow, Wrist and Hand

-Sports Med Review reviews the evidence behind cortisone injections of the hand, wrist and elbow among patients treated by orthopedic physicians.
+Cortisone injections of the hand, wrist and elbow are common among patients treated by orthopedic and sports medicine physicians.

 Hematology